Sources for More Information

 Guide for Plant Appraisal

-This book is the essential reference for anyone planning to learn to conduct appraisals of trees, shrubs or other landscape vegetation.
+This book is the essential reference for anyone planning to learn to conduct appraisals of trees, shrubs, or other landscape vegetation.
 The latest methods are covered in detail, with additional sections on professional matters such as liability protection and how to testify in court as an expert witness.
+It is available from the International Society of Arboriculture.

 Urban Forestry — Planning and Managing Urban Greenspaces